Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Abstract

 \section{Abstract}

-Multimodal models are trained on large-scale web-crawled datasets, which often contain noise, bias, and irrelevant information.
-This motivates the use of data selection techniques, which can be divided into model-free variants, relying on heuristic rules and downstream datasets, and model-based approaches, such as those using influence functions.
-The former can be expensive to design and risks introducing unwanted dataset dependencies, while the latter are often computationally prohibitive.
-In this work, we propose an efficient, model-based approach using the \textbf{Mimic Score}, a new data-quality metric that leverages the weights of a reference model to assess the usefulness of individual samples for training a new model.
-Our method relies on measuring alignments between training gradients and a target direction induced by this reference model.
-Building on the derived mimic scores, we develop \textbf{Grad-Mimic}: a framework that prioritizes samples to learn, estimates overall sample utility, and creates effective filters.
-Empirically, using mimic scores to guide training improves data efficiency, accelerates convergence, yields consistent performance gains across six image datasets, and enhances CLIP models with \textbf{20.7\% fewer training steps}.
-Moreover, mimic score-based filters complement existing filtering methods, e.g., training improved CLIP models with \textbf{4.7 million fewer samples} while offering accurate estimation of dataset quality.
+Large-scale web-crawled datasets contain noise, bias, and irrelevant information, necessitating data selection techniques.
+Existing methods depend on hand-crafted heuristics, downstream datasets, or require expensive influence-based computations---all of which limit scalability and introduce unwanted data dependencies.
+To address this, we introduce the Mimic Score, a simple and geometry-based data-quality metric that evaluates utility by measuring alignment between a sample’s gradients and a target direction induced by a pre-trained reference model.
+This leverages readily available model weights, avoids needing validation datasets, and incurs minimal computational overheads.
+Building on this metric, we propose Grad-Mimic, a two-stage framework that re-weights samples online to accelerate training and aggregates sample utilities offline to construct effective data filters.
+Empirically, we show that using mimic scores to guide training improves data efficiency, accelerates convergence, yields consistent performance gains across six image datasets, and enhances CLIP models with 20.7\% fewer training steps.
+Additionally, mimic score-based filters augment existing filtering techniques, enabling improved CLIP models trained with 4.7 million fewer samples\footnote{ This work appears in the Proceedings of the 43rd International Conference on Machine Learning (ICML 2026).
+It was also selected as an \textbf{Oral} paper at the ICML 2025 Workshop on DataWorld: Unifying Data Curation Frameworks Across Domains. }.
+Our code is released \href{https://github.com/zihengh1/Grad-Mimic}{here}.